yvanjrblanchette/workopia/_premium_docs/06-database-and-migrations/05-create-database-and-user.md

 You should have a server in PG Admin from the last lesson.
 Now we are going to create a new user and database.

 Right click on "Login/Groups" and select "Create" and then "Login/Group Roles".
-I will call this login "workopia".
+I will call this login "workscout".
 Under the "Definition" tab, enter a password.
 Under the "Privileges" tab, select all of the options.
 This will make the user a superuser.
 Click on save.

 Right click on "Databases" and select "Create" and then "Database".
-I will call this database "workopia".
-Under the "Definition" tab, select the owner as "workopia".
+I will call this database "workscout".
+Under the "Definition" tab, select the owner as "workscout".
 Click on save.

-Now you have a database and user called workopia.
+Now you have a database and user called workscout.
 You could add tables and stuff from here, but we aren't going to do that.
 We are going to use migrations to create and manage our database.

 ## Using the Command Line